Use these seven methods to avoid reflection in glass photography.

 In this case, there must be no dust particles on the surface on which the glassware or object of your photograph is sitting.
 We also want to avoid or exclude the possibility of unintended reflection on the surface.

-You can also trick the eyes of others by placing a glassware upside down and then placing another right on top of that one.
+You can also trick the eyes of others by placing a piece of glassware upside down and then placing another right on top of that one.
 It will eliminate reflections and help define the edges.

 To give your photo a touch of drama, use a black background.
 Use black background big enough to cover the whole area around the object.
 The edge of the source of the light should see.
 It brings out a nice glow around the origin.